Toshi-plsReadty/Toshi-plsReadty/README.md

 - racist
 - zoos & maps (yall are gross af.)
 - if you disrespect and touch ppl with TD/TT
+- if you ship: fugonara & giomis (romantically btw)
 - under 14

 ### 🦷 Interests